itsparser/langeval/CONTRIBUTING.md

 from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

 * 2 spaces for indentation rather than tabs
-* You can try running `npm run lint` for style unification
+* You can try running `pre-commit run --all-files` for style unification

 ## License